curiousily/percipio/README.md

-# Percipio - Easy Data Science in JavaScript & Node
+# Percipio - Easy Data Science (Machine Learning) in JavaScript & Node

 Percipio is a simple minimalistic JavaScript library for understanding & making decisions with data.